react-native-community/discussions-and-proposals/proposals/0000-adding-support-for-swift.md

 - What other parts of the infra need to be changed for this transition to work?
 - How will this affect other targets such as React Native macOS, React Native visionOS, etc.?
+- Are bits like Native/TurboModule APIs or Native/Fabric Components APIs or Codegen (for the New Arch) compatible with Swift?
+If not, what work needs to be done to make these APIs compatible?
+(And in the case of Codegen, would it be possible to generate Swift types directly as well, even if its partial)?
+If they can not be made compatible, what can be done?